-How to Get a Used Car Dealers License in California – 15 Steps.
+How to Get My California Auto Dealer License – 15 Steps.

 1. Complete a DMV-approved Pre-Licensing class